 What is CSS?

-Cascading Style Sheets, more commonly known as CSS are used to present our HTML and XHTML in exactly the way we want it to look.
-Whereas HTML and XHTML all all about the structure of our web pages, CSS is all about the presentation.
+Cascading Style Sheets, more commonly known as CSS are used to present our HTML in exactly the way we want it to look.
+Whereas HTML is about the structure of our web pages, CSS is all about the presentation.

 In this case study we build the home page of a website from scratch that has layout, navigation bars, side bars and everything else needed to make a decent looking website.